BVI Logo

 Dr. P. Teunissen

-Peter Teunissen is a border scholar working at the intersection of open-source investigations (OSINT), ethnography, and visual practices.
-He has collaborated with Forensic Architecture, Border Forensics, and the Border Violence Monitoring Network to investigate how landscapes, infrastructures, and environments shape and conceal violence and human rights violations.
-His work combines FOIA requests, open-source techniques, visual analysis, and ethnography to make visible otherwise obscured forms of harm, with a focus on translating complex investigations into compelling visual reconstructions.
+Peter Teunissen is a border scholar at the intersection of OSINT, ethnography, and visual investigation.
+He has collaborated with Forensic Architecture, Border Forensics, and the Border Violence Monitoring Network to document how landscapes and infrastructure shape violence and human rights violations.
+His work combines FOIA requests, open-source techniques, visual analysis, and ethnography.
+He translates complex investigations into 3D reconstructions.

 Choose the training format that best fits your needs and learning style